 If you’re just starting out though, we’d recommend getting to grips with Customs and Factory first.
 You can run these maps in offline mode without Scavs to get better acquainted with them.

 Learn where your extracts are

 Every single map on Escape From Tarkov has a number of different extracts.
-You’ll be given a different selection depending on how you’re doing the raid and some are only accessible with the help of others or through a key.
+You’ll be given a different selection depending on how you’re doing the raid and some are only accessible with the help of others or with a key.

-Every map will always have a set of extracts which are always open.
+Every map will have a set of extracts which are always open.
 There are some though, like Smugglers Boat on Customs that are only open at certain times.
 Generally extracts that feature ‘???’ in raid are time, cash, or item-sensitive, so don’t bank on them if you need to escape quickly.

 There are also some extracts like Factory Gate on Woods where you’ll need to find a friendly player Scav to extract.
 It’s worth knowing now that nailing these extracts are very rare – but Fence will give you some good rewards if you do find someone willing to take up your offer.